Trinity Employability Award - Pharma Pathway

 Attendance at the award ceremony is required to celebrate all levels of participation in the award and for presentation of certificates and prizes.

-To apply to the Trinity Employability Award you can complete the Trinity Employability Award application form.
+To apply to the Trinity Employability Award you can complete the Trinity Employability Award - Pharma Pathway application form.
 Choose your preferred Award pathway to submit an application including a max.
-150 word statement on why you want to participate in this pathway.
+250 word statement on why you want to participate in this pathway.

-- Trinity Employability Award - Pharma Pathway is open to undergraduate students in JS and SS year of selected programmes
+- Trinity Employability Award - Pharma pathway is open to undergraduate students in JS and SS years in the eligible disciplines listed above

 - Students can apply to more than one Trinity Employability Award pathway for which they are eligible however they can only be selected for one - a separate application is required for each pathway